Toronto Internet

 Pros

-• Bundle discounts with Rogers Wireless
+• Bundle discounts may help Rogers Wireless users

 Considerations

-• Customer service reviews are mixed
+• Customer service reviews vary

 Bean